Justin Yerbury: Personal life and death

 Yerbury first knew of MND when his uncle was diagnosed in 1994.
 A cousin was diagnosed and died in 1997; he was 21 years old.
 During a six-week period in 2002 his mother, grandmother and aunt all died.
 Fifty per cent of Yerbury's family carry a faulty SOD1 gene.
 His youngest sister died from MND at 26 years old.
 Yerbury and his sister, Naomi, were tested for the gene; Naomi was clear but Yerbury's test was positive.

 Yerbury was diagnosed with MND in 2016.
 His condition stabilised at first but he later required around-the-clock care and had a ventilator to allow him to breathe.
 He was initially denied a suitable wheelchair and house modifications under the National Disability Insurance Scheme (NDIS), sparking an online crowdfunding campaign.
 After coming to the attention of Federal Labor MP Sharon Bird, he was provided with an appropriate wheelchair and some home modifications under the scheme.
 Yerbury's public profile also highlighted others who encountered difficulties with the NDIS.

 In January 2018 Yerbury's condition deteriorated significantly, and he underwent a tracheostomy, necessitating ventilation.
-To further facilitate his life support he also had a laryngectomy which made him unable to speak.
+To further facilitate his life support he also had a laryngectomy which left him unable to speak.
 He then began to communicate by lip reading and using voice software coordinated by eye-gaze on his laptop computer.
 After this surgery, he spent six months in hospital recovering from complications.
 In November 2018 he had returned home and began attending his office two days a week to continue his research.

 In April 2017 Yerbury met physicist and cosmologist Stephen Hawking, who lived with MND for over fifty years until his death in 2018.
 They discussed living with the disease and Yerbury's research.

 Yerbury was married to Rachel Yerbury.
 They have two daughters, born 1996 and 1998.

 In March 2019 Yerbury, his family and carers were turned away from a planned cruise to New Caledonia because of a perceived "disability risk".
 After media attention the cruise company apologised to the family and refunded fees and costs.

 In December 2019 QANTAS airlines co-operated with the Yerbury family to provide an appropriate hoist to enable him to travel by plane to Perth, WA for a family holiday and to enable Yerbury to present his research at the 30th International Symposium on ALS/MND.

+In 2020, Yerbury successfully appealed the rejection of an NHMRC Investigator Grant after arguing that assessors had not adequately considered the effect of his disability on his research output.
+His appeal prompted the NHMRC to revise its "Relative to Opportunity" policy to explicitly include disability and illness as factors affecting an applicant's research record.

 In late 2022 he was hospitalised with a collapsed lung and his health subsequently declined until his death, aged 49, at his home on 28 July 2023.